cyrillef/forge.commandline-curl/README.md

 Note your access token and bucket name are saved in the data folder to be used as default by the scripts, but you can edit them as you wish.

 Bucket information (JSON replies) returned by the system is stored in the data folder as well.

+### Windows special setup instructions

+This sample was tested on Windows with the [git for windows](http://git-for-windows.github.io/) package.
+It provides a nice terminal windows running Bash v4.3 and cUrl v7.43 already installed.

+  1. Go to [http://git-for-windows.github.io/](http://git-for-windows.github.io/) and install the package.
+     Select teh default options.
+  2. Go to [https://www.python.org/](https://www.python.org/), and install Python v2.7 or later.
+  3. Start the 'Git Bash' Terminal window from the Desktop icon, or a shortcut running this command
+     ``` "C:\Program Files\Git\git-bash.exe" --cd-to-home ```
+  4. Add the Python exe path to the system path by running this command
+     ``` export PATH=$PATH:/c/Python ```
+  5. You can now continue with the instructions above.

 ## Sample Log of Complete Process